 Payroll frequency is regulated by each state individually.
 In most states, it is mandatory to pay employees once or twice a month.
 In some cases, weekly payment may be necessary.

-As of 2021, the federal minimum wage is USD 7.25 per hour.
+As of 2022, the federal minimum wage is set at USD 7.25 per hour.
 However, many states have their own minimum wage regulations and employees may be entitled to higher wages under state law.

 Employees who are covered by the Family and Medical Leave Act (FMLA) can take up to twelve weeks of unpaid sick leave per year.
 During this time, the employee is protected from dismissal.
 Reasons for which employees can claim leave include: